robinaly/mbd/README.md

 * ``sync.sh``: this script that starts the docker containers by copying the spreadsheet and the script ``bin/manage_nb.py`` to all hosts and then executing the script.

-If the script ``sync.sh`` is now invoked it starts the containers on the hosts indicated in the mbd_server field.
-The directory structure is the following:
+If the script ``sync.sh`` is invoked it starts the containers on the hosts indicated in the mbd_server field.

+Once the containers are started, the users should be informed using the downloaded csv file.
+In the past, the Thunderbird add-on Mail Merge was used.

+## Creating Assignments

+To understand how assignments can be created, one has to understand the directory structure, where files for this course are stored, which is the following:

 <pre>
-├── bin
-│   ├── build.sh
+├── bin                         these are utility scripts │   ├── build.sh
 │   ├── create_release.sh
 │   ├── distribute_release.sh
 │   ├── insertTOC.py
 │   ├── manage_nbs.py
 │   └── removeSolutions.py
-├── students
+├── students                    this folder contains one folder per student, containing all his submissions.
 │   ├── sXXXXX
+│   ├── sYYYYY
 ├── teacher
-│   ├── assignments
-│   │   ├── assignment1
+│   ├── assignments             this folder contains a version of the assignments that is ready to be distributed to students │   │   ├── assignment1
 │   │   └── assignment2
-│   └── solutions
+│   └── solutions               this folder contains assignments together with their solutions.
 │       ├── assignment1
 │       └── assignment2
 └── users.csv
 </pre>

-Once the containers are started, the users should be informed using the downloaded csv file.
-In the past, the Thunderbird add-on Mail Merge was used.
+To produce an assignment you can follow this procedure:
+1. Create a folder in ``teacher/solutions``, say ``assignment3``.
+Solutions to exercies should be enclosed in ###BEGIN SOLUTION ###END SOLUTION markers.
+2. Inside an administrator notebook open a termina, and call ``bin/create_release.sh assignment3``, which first removes all solutions between the given markers and saves these files under ``teacher/assignments/assignment3``.
+3. Call ``bin/distribute_release.sh assignment3``, which copies ``teacher/assignments/assignment3`` into the directory of each student under ``students/``.

 # Old Readme from docker-stacks